rpaszniuk/frases480/README.md

 - bundle exec rspec

+## API Documentation

+To generate swagger documentation first create a test database then run `rake rswag:specs:swaggerize`

+You should be able to see the documentation at `/api-docs`

 ## TODO

+- Migrate to Rails 7
-- Add Unit tests
+- Add more Unit tests
-- Documentation(APIs, Configuration Options)
+- Finish Documentation (APIs, Configuration Options)

 ## Contributing